 5. Seek Professional Support if Needed

-- Talk to a Therapist: If you find it difficult to manage SAD on your own, consider speaking with a therapist.
+- Talk to an Atracare Therapist: If you find it difficult to manage SAD on your own, consider speaking with a therapist.
 Cognitive Behavioral Therapy (CBT) is a highly effective treatment for SAD and can help you learn strategies to cope with seasonal changes.

 - Telehealth Services: In Delaware, many mental health providers offer telehealth services, so you can connect with a counselor from the comfort of your home, which is particularly helpful during snowy or icy days.